 Scope of the Regulations with Regard to Laboratory and Field Research

 The ATD Standard - Zoonotic section explicitly covers the risks of zoonotic disease transmission and operations involving the capture, sampling, or transportation of wildlife and operations involving samples, cultures, or other materials potentially containing zoonotic aerosol transmissible pathogens.

 Principal investigators complete a Biological Use Authorization (BUA) for Institutional Biosafety Committee review.
 The BUA serves as the written biosafety and exposure control plan and describes the work procedures that minimize the production of aerosols, the use of personal protective equipment, cleaning and decontamination procedures, locations of emergency healthcare services, and the symptoms of infection for the pathogens associated with the project.
-The BUA will function as the written biosafety and exposure control plan and therefore principal investigators need to provide sufficient detail so that the BUA is a useful training document for all research personnel.
-Principal investigators are responsible for training staff and students on the precautions described in the BUA.
-The BUA as the exposure control plan must be reviewed, updated annually and as needed, and filed with the campus biosafety officer to document compliance with the standard.
+The BUA can function as the written biosafety and exposure control plan, or the PI may complete the full length ATD Biosafety Plan template (linked below).
+The exposure control plan must be reviewed, updated annually and as needed, and filed with the campus biosafety officer to document compliance with the standard.